 Another factor that can lead to vision problems for children stems from non-optimal lighting.
 Brightness levels for proper computer use need to be about half that of the lighting found in the classroom.
 Too much light can lead to eye problems caused by having to rapidly and continuously adjust to various light levels.

 Protecting Children’s Eyes in a Digital Age

 Fortunately, following some simple guidelines can allow children to reap the benefits of computer use without suffering from lifelong vision and other problems.

 - Make sure children receive yearly eye examinations.
-Some schools still provide a basic eye examination, but children really need a comprehensive check by an ophthalmologist who can not only check for refractive correction but also for vision-related learning problems.
+Some schools still provide a basic eye exam, but children need a comprehensive check by an ophthalmologist who can not only check for refractive correction but also for vision-related learning problems.

 - Monitor and limit computer use.
 Taking a 10-minute break for every hour of screen time is the minimum along with standing & stretching periodically as well.
 The Mayo Clinic provides a variety of helpful tips for monitoring and limiting children’s screen time, which is most likely more than you realize.

 - Adjust ergonomic settings for children.
 To reduce the chance of computer vision and ergonomic problems in children, make sure children are seated with a “neutral posture.”
 Also, realize that because children are smaller than adults, adjusting things such as chair height and viewing angle is often necessary to reduce eye strain and glare.